Aging & Health A to Z

 - The growth of abnormal structures in the brain called Lewy bodies, which cause a form of dementia called Lewy Body Dementia.

-- The shrinking of certain parts of the brain, which causes a rare form of dementia called frontotemporal dementia.
+- The shrinking of certain parts of the brain, which causes a less common form of dementia called frontotemporal dementia.

-Cases of dementia may have more than one cause.
-People who have Alzheimer’s disease, for example, often have vascular dementia, too.
+Dementia may have more than one cause.
+People who have Alzheimer’s disease, for example, often have vascular dementia too.

 Alzheimer’s disease and vascular dementia are the most common forms of dementia in older adults.
 They are not curable.
 But they can be treated in ways that can improve functioning and quality of life and slow the rate at which symptoms get worse.
 Alzheimer’s disease accounts for nearly 70% of all cases of dementia.
-Vascular dementia accounts for more than 20%.
-Because these two forms of dementia are so common, they are the focus of this article.
+Vascular dementia accounts for more than 10%.

 Risk Factors for Dementia

 A risk factor for a health problem is something that increases your risk, or likelihood, of developing that health problem.
 Simply having a risk factor does not mean you’ll develop the problem.
-It simply means that you have a higher risk of doing so than someone without the risk factor.
+It simply means that you have a higher risk of developing the problem than someone without the risk factor.
 The risk factors of Alzheimer’s disease and vascular dementia are somewhat different.

 Risk Factors for Alzheimer’s disease